 One of the best things you can do to keep your buddy in peak dog health is to make time for regular check-ups.
-Check-ups most often happen when you take your pet in for booster jabs, then your vet will take the opportunity to give your dog a quick once over.

 Common dog ailments

 The important thing to know is that the most common and most dangerous dog illnesses are preventable by following sensible vet advice and keeping on top of vaccinations.
-If you aren’t able to see a vet, you can call vetfone for free for animal advice.
+If you aren’t able to see a vet, you can call vetfone for free for pet advice.

 Lungworm, parvovirus, leptospirosis, canine distemper, hepatitis and kennel cough can all be picked up from your dog’s natural environment (going for walks, encountering other dogs, swimming in puddles and ponds etc.) but can be treated or vaccinated against.
-Keeping up with your dog’s vaccines will help prevent certain illnesses or diseases.
+Keeping up with your dog’s vaccines and worming will help prevent certain illnesses or diseases.

 Ticks, fleas and worms